pymupdf/RAG/README.md

 4. **Retrieving Relevant Information**: Search your indexed knowledge base for the most relevant pieces of information related to the user's query.
 5. **Generating a Response**: Use a generative model to generate a response based on the retrieved information.

-As a specialty, folder "convert-to-markdown" contains a script that is capable to convert PDF pages into **_text strings in Markdown format_**, which includes standard text as well as table-based text in a consistent and integrated view.
+As a specialty, folder "helpers" contains a script that is capable to convert PDF pages into **_text strings in Markdown format_**, which includes standard text as well as table-based text in a consistent and integrated view.
 This is especially important in RAG environments.